oatlog/oatlog/doc/report/main.typ

 == This thesis

-// #TODO[Elaborate further with short section summaries once the respective sections have been
-// written.]

-@chapter_background extends this introduction with a step-by-step explanation of the topics relevant to implementing a state of the art e-graph engine.
-// It does so by first motivating e-graphs starting
-// from expression trees, then by incrementally showcasing a full self-contained implementation of
-// equality saturation in about 100 lines of code, before finally explaining the similarity between
-// e-graphs and relational databases and how this can be leveraged for a significantly more efficient
+@chapter_background, Background, extends this introduction by explaining e-graphs and key aspects of e-graph engine implementation.
+It does so by first motivating e-graphs starting from expression trees, then by incrementally showcasing a full self-contained implementation of equality saturation in about 100 lines of code, before finally explaining the similarity between e-graphs and relational databases and how this can be leveraged for a significantly more efficient implementation.

-//implementation.
-@chapter_implementation then concretely describes the application of these techniques in Oatlog and the implementation decisions we have made, in addition to showing how Oatlog is used and its capabilities.
-@chapter_evaluation follows by evaluating Oatlog through its test suite and benchmarks.
-@chapter_conclusion discusses future work, both algorithmic and constant factor performance improvements.
+@chapter_implementation, Implementation, then concretely describes the application of these techniques in Oatlog and the implementation decisions we have made, in addition to showing how Oatlog is used and its capabilities. @chapter_evaluation follows by evaluating Oatlog through its test suite and benchmarks. @chapter_conclusion discusses future work, both algorithmic and constant factor performance improvements.

 = Background <chapter_background>

 This background introduces relevant concepts to understand Oatlog and its implementation.
-@section_group_egraphs introduces e-graphs at a conceptual level.
-@section_background_practice discusses how e-graphs are used in practice and how they can be implemented.
+@section_group_egraphs introduces e-graphs at a conceptual level and @section_background_practice explains how e-graphs can be implemented and are used in practice.
-@section_background_relational_databases discusses database joins and how they are related to pattern matching in an e-graph.
-@section_background_theory_languages explains the basics of the egglog language, which is the frontend language used in Oatlog.
+@section_background_relational_databases then shows how e-graphs can be implemented as relational databases, unlocking significant optimizations.
+Finally, @section_background_theory_languages explains the basics of the egglog language -- the frontend language used in Oatlog.

 == E-graphs <section_group_egraphs>

-This section discusses the background needed to understand e-graphs.
+This section introduces e-graphs as mathematical objects before going on to explain how e-graphs can be implemented in relatively simple code.

 === Expression trees and DAGs <section_background_dags>